 Returns are not guaranteed, and you may lose some of your money.

-Your level of risk that is acceptable to you will vary depending on a range of factors including your age, investment timeframe, where other parts of your wealth are invested and your risk tolerance and what other investments you hold.
+The level of risk that is acceptable to you will vary depending on a range of factors including your age, investment timeframe, where other parts of your wealth are invested, your risk tolerance and what other investments you hold.

 You should read the important information about risks including the risk profile of investments available from the Plan before making a decision.
-Go Section 3 of the Member Guide which is available by going to www.raizinvest.com.au.
+Refer to Section 3 of the Member Guide, available at www.raizinvest.com.au.
 The information relating to risks of investing with Raiz Invest Super may change between the time when you read this PDS and the day when you acquire this product.

 How we invest your money

 Warning: When deciding how to invest your superannuation you should consider the likely investment return, the risk and your investment timeframe.
 The Trustee recommends that you consult a financial adviser to assist your investment choice.

 The Division allows members access to a range of investment options via its investment in the Raiz Invest Australia Fund ARSN 607 533 002 (the Scheme) a registered managed investment scheme.

 The Scheme offers members a choice in investment options.
 You benefit by receiving a transparent investment experience where you see the specific underlying securities in which your super is invested.

 Your investment in the Scheme is held by the Trustee.

 Your investment in the Scheme is covered by the Scheme PDS which is available from www.raizinvest.com.au.